-This is a course the North American Division Evangelism Institute (NADEI) teaches at the Seventh-day Adventist Theological Seminary.
-NADEI is a Division institution assisting the Seminary in the fulfillment of its theological education objectives.
-As such, this course reflects NADEI's mission statement: NADEI educates, equips, and empowers for evangelistic ministry.
+This course is taught by the North American Division Evangelism Institute (NADEI) at the Seventh-day Adventist Theological Seminary.
+NADEI is a NAD institution assisting the Seminary in the fulfillment of its theological education objectives.
+This course reflects NADEI's mission statement: NADEI educates, equips, and empowers for evangelistic ministry.

-This course, then, is "an examination of church growth principles with a special emphasis on the role of the pastor as an equipper."
+This course is "an examination of church growth principles with a special emphasis on the role of the pastor as an equipper."
 It is "a prerequisite for all courses NADEI teaches."
 (Andrews University 2012-13 Bulletin, p.403).
 Additionally, the course will examine the harvest potential of unchurched people, consider a biblical theology for reaching the lost, and provide strategies for reaching individuals, renewing declining churches, and planting new churches.